andrewharrop/andrewharrop.github.io/_drafts/2025-01-30-manufacturing-consent-book-review.md

 ## Chapter 2:

 #### Summary:
 This chapter distinguishes worthy and unworth victims.
 The authors mention [Jerzy Popiełuszko](https://en.wikipedia.org/wiki/Jerzy_Popie%C5%82uszko) as a worthy victim, and numerous cases pertaining to the U.S. supported junta in El Salvador (notably [Óscar Romero](https://en.wikipedia.org/wiki/%C3%93scar_Romero)) as unworthy victims.
+The Popiełuszko case is also contrasted with a series of murders in Guatamala.
-> *People abused in enemy states [are] worthy victims, wheras people treated with equal or greater severety by its own government or clients will be unworthy.*
+> *Definition: People abused in enemy states [are] worthy victims, wheras people treated with equal or greater severety by its own government or clients will be unworthy.*

+#### Worthy victim: Jerzy Popiełuszko
+Jerzy Popiełuszko was Polish priest murdered by Polish police.
+It is important to note that at the time Poland was within the Soviet sphere of influence.
+Because Soviet Poland meets the criteria of an enemy state of the United States, Jerzy Popiełuszko is considered by the authors to be a worthy victim.
+His murder, the investigation, and the trial are extensively covered in the American media, and his killers are identified.

+#### Unworthy victim: Óscar Romero and other victims of the Salvadoran military dictatorship
+The Salvadoran Junta came to power when the democratally elected president was overthrown in 1931.
+The Junta was militaristic and right leaning.
+The U.S. government generally condoned the Junta leadership and ignored human rights abuses.
+A developing resistance to the Junta created a demand for U.S. arms and advice.
+In the ensuing conflict, there were numerous murders of civillians who peacefully opposed the Junta.
+These murders included Óscar Romero, 4 women who were American missionaries, members of the clergy, and members of indegenous populations.
+Although the murders were calculated, brutal, and comprable to sensationalized cases of violence in other countries, they were rarely mentioned and if mentioned only briefly in the media.
+They are mentioned as a clear cut example of unworthy victims.

+#### Civillian victims of the Guatamalan Government during the Guatamalan civil war